Visualisations

 Dashboard

-The main interactive dashboard for the Gap Geometry framework.
-Displays the core constants G and KAUD, the Binary Tower step structure, and key landmarks in a single navigable interface.
-This is the entry point for hands-on exploration of the framework.
+The main interactive dashboard.
+Core constants G and KAUD, the Binary Tower step structure, and key landmarks in one navigable interface — the entry point for hands-on exploration.

 Telescope Tower